dominic-chang/Krang.jl/dev/.documenter/examples/coordinate-example.md

 ## Drawing coordinate points {#Drawing-coordinate-points}

-This function plots the coordinates associated with the n=0,1,2 subimages of a cone with opening angle θs.
+This function plots the coordinates associated with the n=0,1,2 sub-images of a cone with opening angle θs.

 ```julia
 function draw!(axes_list, camera, coordinates, rmin, rmax, θs)